 VisionWe envision being a model school of academic excellence by empowering all students to find their passion and purpose in life through the development of a strong collaborative partnership with home and community.

 8:30am -3:30 pm

 - Junior Librarians: Fourth grade students can join the Junior Librarians.
-This group comes to library on Monday and Thursday mornings.
+This group comes to the library 3 mornings a week.
+Sign ups and training with Mrs. Watts.
 Each Junior Librarian has their own assigned shelf to manage along with other library tasks.

 - Chess Club: The library hosts Chess Club three mornings a week.
 Anyone can come play chess on Wednesday and Thursday mornings.
 On Wednesdays, we often have a quick lesson or group game to learn techniques.
 Fridays are limited to more experienced players.